 What Does Marijuana Use Do?

-The smoke of marijuana can irritate the lungs, causing breathing problems, lung infections, and coughs.
-This may especially be the case in people who are older or suffer from heart problems.
-Since marijuana can have a negative effect on the brain, pregnant women who use the drug may put their babies at risk for issues dealing with brain development.
-Affected infants are born with deficiencies that affect their attention spans or memories.
+The smoke of marijuana may also irritate the lungs, causing breathing problems, lung infections, and coughs.
+This may especially be the case in people who are older or suffer from heart problems or asthma.
+Since marijuana can have a negative effect on the brain, pregnant women who use the drug put their babies at risk for birth defects and developmental deficiency.

 Continued marijuana use is tied to things such as hallucinations and paranoia.
 People who already have conditions like schizophrenia may experience a worsening in their symptoms as a result of marijuana use.
-And this drug can have an impact on one’s ability to balance or drive a car.
-Since marijuana gives people a high feeling, it can cause people to want more of it.
-So, many people use it for fun due to its relaxing impact.
-Using pot can lead to an increase in appetite, lower blood pressure, and an increase in breathing rate.
+Although many believe that marijuana is a harmless drug, it produces a high which ultimately leads to dependence.

 Marijuana Addiction Treatment

-Marijuana is not classified as a physically addictive drug.
-But, it is addictive in the sense that people can become psychologically dependent on it.
+Marijuana is not classified as a physically addictive drug; however, it is addictive in the sense that people can become psychologically dependent on it.
 It does have the ability to cause problems that mirror those of addiction.
 Even if a person uses it for medical purposes, like any other medication, it can have negative side effects.
 If you or your loved one knows firsthand how marijuana use can affect the body and mind, there is help.
-Rehab Carolinas has specialists who understand what it takes to end a marijuana dependency.
-Contact us today to find out how we can help you.
+At Rehab Carolinas we offer drug treatment programs to help you beat dependency on marijuana.
+Call us today to learn more about how we can help.